ADITYONALDO/Fitness-Trainer-Appointment-Scheduling/README.md

     python app.py

-2. Open your browser and navigate to http://127.0.0.1:5000. or (ctrl+click) on the terminal to access the link
+2. Open your browser and navigate to http://127.0.0.1:5000. or (ctrl+click) on the link shown in the terminal.

 ## Adding Appointments